All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Нотатки про Ruby та RoR@kovbaska

-How self, protected and private (Ruby) works
+How self, protected, and private work (Ruby)

 28 Oct 13:52

-How self, protected and private (Ruby) works
+How self, protected, and private work (Ruby)

 Нотатки про Ruby та RoR